Taiko2k/Tauon/docs/guide.md

-Basic usage guide.
-Updated for v2.6.0
+Basic usage manual.
+Updated for v2.6.2
 ===========

 Player is based around disposable playlists, and makes the assumption that folders are albums.
 Searching, sorting and filtering is applied to individual playlists and not from the whole database.

 For best experience you will need an organized and structured music library, ideally with each album in its own folder.

-I recommend the following file structure: LIBRARY/GENRE/ARTIST/ALBUM/TRACKS.
-Where GENRE could be any sort of broad categorization you feel is best in order to keep like albums together.
+If you have a large and varied music library I recommend keeping albums in respective folders based on genre in order to keep like albums together.

 ### Importing Music